-The PROGRESS (PROmoting Geoscience, Research, Education and SuccesS) Program aims to recruit and mentor STEM undergraduates who identify as women who are interested in the Earth and Environmental Sciences through a combination of formal and informal, professional and peer mentoring.
+The PROGRESS (PROmoting Geoscience, Research, Education and SuccesS) Program aims to mentor STEM undergraduates who identify as women interested in the Geosciences through a combination of formal and informal, professional and peer mentoring.

 Introduction to PROGRESS